pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 **These images are hazier due to the randomization aspect.
 Most of them bear a resemblance to the actual number, but for some, especially 4, 5, and 9, it is hard to tell what the number is supposed to be.
 Even though the pixel is compared to a random number, we can still see what the number is supposed ot be, for the most part.
 This shows how powerful Naive Bayes can be.**

 ### Calibration Analysis

-Recall that a strongly calibrated classifier is rougly 90% accurate when the posterior probability of the predicted class is 0.9.
+A strongly calibrated classifier is rougly 90% accurate when the posterior probability of the predicted class is 0.9.
 A weakly calibrated classifier is more accurate when the posterior probability of the predicted class is 90% than when it is 80%.
 A poorly calibrated classifier has no positive correlation between posterior probability and accuracy.

-Produce a Bernoulli Naive Bayes model.
-Evaluate performance: partition the dev set into several buckets based on the posterior probabilities of the predicted classes - think of a bin in a histogram- and then estimate the accuracy for each bucket.
-So, for each prediction, find the bucket to which the maximum posterior probability belongs, and update "correct" and "total" counters accordingly.
+For each prediction, find the bucket to which the maximum posterior probability belongs, and update "correct" and "total" counters accordingly.
 Show the accuracy for each bucket.

 ```python